 Most professional tuckpointing contractors in the Chicagoland area price residential work by the linear foot of joint.
 This is the correct unit because it ties the price directly to the quantity of work performed.
 A linear foot of mortar joint is a measurable, consistent unit regardless of which elevation it sits on or which home it belongs to.

 Some contractors quote flat per-project prices.
-This is not inherently a problem, but it requires that the contractor has walked the entire project, counted the linear footage, and built that number into their flat quote.
+That is not inherently a problem, but it requires the contractor to have walked the entire project, counted the linear footage, and built that number into their flat quote.
 A flat price from a contractor who did not measure is a guess, and guesses produce change orders.

 How Linear Footage Adds Up

-A standard two-story brick colonial with a full-perimeter brick facade has roughly 2,500 to 4,000 linear feet of mortar joints, depending on brick size and coursing.
-At $12 per linear foot for accessible first-story walls and $16 per linear foot for second-story work requiring staging, the math on a full-home tuckpointing project runs $5,000 to $15,000.
-A single chimney with four exposed faces runs 300 to 600 linear feet of joint, producing the $300 to $900 range for chimney tuckpointing.
+A standard two-story brick colonial with a full-perimeter brick facade has roughly 2,500 to 4,000 linear feet of mortar joints depending on brick size and coursing.
+At $12 per linear foot for accessible first-story walls and $16 per linear foot for second-story work requiring staging, the math on a full-home project runs $1,500 to $4,500 for an average home.
+A single chimney with four exposed faces runs 300 to 600 linear feet of joint, putting full four-side chimney tuckpointing at $800 to $2,500 for a standard residential chimney.
 These numbers are consistent with what we see across the North Shore and Lake County market.

 Understanding the linear-foot unit also helps you evaluate whether you need full tuckpointing or targeted repointing.
 Not every wall requires the same intervention.
 We routinely find homes where the north and east elevations need full tuckpointing while the south and west elevations have years of serviceable life remaining.
 Pricing by section, with linear footage documented per elevation, is how an honest contractor structures a multi-phase recommendation.